microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 final case will be entered.
 Types that are or contain a resource are known as "intangible".
 In this case, we are dealing with types that cannot be intangible.
-Types that can be immediately determined to not be intangible (that is, types that cannot be a resource type or not contain a resource type) are types like booleans, int, float, float4, etc. If the resource type is among any numerics or a type that cannot be an intangible type, there is only one exception where it can be treated as a resource.
+Types that can be immediately determined to not be intangible (that is, types that cannot be a resource type or cannot contain a resource type) are types like booleans, int, float, float4, etc. If the resource type is among any numerics or a type that cannot be an intangible type, there is only one exception where it can be treated as a resource.
 The only valid register type for such resource types is 'b', which